webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 == Summary ==

 The objective of this document is to describe how we implemented a SSO solution for WebPlatform.org.
-It is meant to give a high level overview of the various moving parts.
+It is meant to give an idea of the various moving parts.
+If you want to see the high level description, refer to [[WPD:Projects/SSO/Login Workflows]]

 The authentication portal is using our own fork of Mozilla Firefox Accounts ("FxA") deployed on WebPlatform.org infrastructure.
 Details of the adaptations are described in [[WPD:Projects/SSO/Adapt_Firefox_Accounts_for_WebPlatform]].

 === Stories ===